w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 changes its status through this path as follows:

 - Candidate: A block is put forward by a collator to a validator (in this case V1).
-The candidate block is shown as white square enclosing a question mark, with one white tick mark at the side.
-  The white tick mark is the PoV from the collator.
-The question mark shows how the candidate is not valid yet and can still fail to be included in the Relay Chain.
+The candidate block is shown as white square with one white tick mark at the side (PoV from the collator).
+Note the candidate is not valid yet and can still fail to be included in the Relay Chain.
 - Seconded: The block is put forward by V1 to other validators (in this case V2 and V3).
-The seconded block is shown as white square inclosing a question mark, with a white tick mark and two yellow tick marks on top of it.
+The seconded block is shown as white square with a white tick mark and two yellow tick marks on top of it.
 The yellow marks show the PoV from the para-validators.
 - Backable: The block validity is attested by a majority of the validators.
-The backable block is shown as white square inclosing a question mark, with a white tick mark and three yellow tick marks on top of it.
+The backable block is shown as white square with a white tick mark and three yellow tick marks on top of it.
 The yellow marks show the PoV from the para-validators.
 - Backed: The block is backed and noted in a fork on the Relay Chain by a relay chain block author (in this case V4).
-The backed block is shown as square with white background and yellow border enclosing a question mark.
+The backed block is shown as square with white background and yellow border.
   The backed block can still fail to be included in the Relay Chain.
 Note that for simplicity here the backed parachain block is represented as a block of the Relay Chain, but in reality a relay chain block contains many parachian blocks.
 - Pending availability: The block is backed but not considered available yet.
 - Included: The block is backed and considered available (we have a parablock).
 Parablocks are shown as square with white background and yellow border enclosing a "P".